TL;DR

 5. Build Credit Like a Pro

-Credit-building tips:
+Credit-building fundamentals:

-- Pay on time, always
+- Pay on time, always (payment history is 35% of your score)

-- Keep credit utilization under 30%
+- Keep credit utilization under 30% (lower is better)

 6. Protect Yourself With Insurance

-Adulting Level: Expert.
+Adulting level: Expert.
 Health insurance, renters insurance, and even disability coverage help you stay ahead of financial disasters.

 Why it matters: